Pre-Launch , First Builds Summer 2026

 Families will be referred through our planned partnership with Second Harvest of Silicon Valley and receive a fully functional computer, completely free.

-Partners & Sponsors Hack Club Bank (Fiscal Sponsor, pending) Second Harvest of Silicon Valley (pending) Local Businesses, San Jose / Cupertino
+Partners & Sponsors Hack Club Bank (Fiscal Sponsor) Local Businesses, San Jose / Cupertino

 The Silicon Valley paradox